 Most Affordable Neighborhoods in Providence, RI

-Some of the cheapest neighborhoods in Providence are Reservoir, Silver Lake, and South Elmwood.
+Some of the cheapest neighborhoods in Providence are Federal Hill, West End Providence, and Mt Hope.
 These neighborhoods offer some of the lowest rent prices in Providence, making them ideal for renters on a budget.
-As of April 2, 2025, the average rent in Providence is $2,030, which is 0.1% higher than last year.
+As of July 29, 2025, the average rent in Providence is $2,082, which is 1.7% higher than last year.
 However, it's important to remember that rental prices can vary significantly based on factors such as location, amenities, and floor plans.

 Average Rent